-There is also some limited support for other output formats.
-We begin by running through a basic example to show how a mesh can be converted from the widely-used mesh-generator Gmsh to the XML file format.
+We will run through a basic example to show how a mesh can be converted from the widely-used mesh-generator Gmsh to the XML file format.

-12.1 Exporting a mesh from Gmsh
+10.1.1 Exporting a mesh from Gmsh

 To demonstrate how MeshConvert works, we will define a simple channel-like 3D geometry.
 First, we must define the Gmsh geometry to be used.
-The Gmsh definition is given below, and is visualised in figure 12.1.
+The Gmsh definition is given below, and is visualised on the right.